EllipticEllipsis/mm-rng-sim/README.md

 ## step-back-rng

-Brute-forces the RNG value a set number of calls into the past.
-Will be very slow for larger numbers!
+Print the previous n RNG values.
+This can be calculated using the inverse of the linear congruential generator.

 ## advance-rng